petehunt/use-state-singleton/README.md

 `use-state-singleton` is yet another redux alternative. the goal is to eliminate action objects -- which are tedious to write and allocate garbage -- and replace them with plain old functions, while maintaining an immutable programming model familiar to redux users.

+## project status

+this was a weekend hack. it has pretty good test coverage and should be fast, but it isn't used in any production software yet.

 ## todos

 you can see the [redux todos example](https://github.com/reduxjs/redux/tree/master/examples/todos) ported to `use-state-singleton` below. compare how much code there is in the (vanilla js) redux version vs the (fully typed) `use-state-singleton` version!